-Warp can be run interactively or non-interactively from an installation of Warp with the python scripts and compiled source code making up Warp properly linked with python.
-In this section we assume that Warp has been installed and properly linked with python as described in the Installation How To.
+Warp can be run interactively or non-interactively from the same installation.
+In this section we assume that Warp has been installed as described in the Installation How To.
 In addition to specific Warp functions and variables used to setup and describe the problem which are detailed in the code documentation, the full programming power of python with efficient numerical extensions provided by NumPy are available for use in setting up simulations and the graphics package pygist is available for formulating diagnostics.
 Extensive documentation for python, NumPy, and pygist can be found online (see linked web pages above) and are not covered here.
 Basic functions of pygist within the context it is employed in Warp are outlined in Basic Plotting.

 In subsections below we first cover Interactive Runs and Non-Interactive Runs of Warp in the serial mode using a simple example "simulation" to create an x-y plot.
-The examples in these two subsections are not really simulations but they provide a simple way to understand how to execute the code and obtain documentation.
+The examples in these two subsections are not simulations but they provide a simple way to understand how to execute the code and obtain documentation.
 Next, the subsection Warp Simulation Script Outline provides a basic organizational schematic of a typical Warp simulation script.
 Details of simulation script elements are provided in the various How To's on this site.
-When information in the How To's are adequately understood, example input scripts provided on this site can be adapted to simulate a wide variety of problems.
+There are example input scripts provided on this site that can be adapted to simulate a wide variety of problems.
 Finally, the subsection Command Line Arguments covers passing run options into Warp.

-First execute python in a terminal window and load Warp within python.
+First execute python in a terminal window and import Warp within python.

 provide more information on fortran subroutines accessible via python and python scripts.
 Further information on a particular Warp variable, linked fortran function name(), or python script name.py can be found by: